Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Bounding the PS Generalization Error

 When $i^* \in I_t$, from Lemma~\ref{lemma:bounded_agn_update}, the $(\alpha_t\ell_f)$-boundedness of the update at $t$-th iteration, and Lemma~\ref{lemma:growth_recursion_approximate}, the growth recursion, for a given constant $p>0$, we have

 Taking expectation of $\delta_{t+1}^2$ over $I_t$, we have

 At each iteration of MoDo, we randomly select three independent samples (instead of one) from the training set $S$.
-Denote the index of the different sample as $i^*$, and the set of indices selected at the $t$-th iteration as $I_t$, then the probability of selecting the different sample from $S$ and $S'$ at the $t$-th iteration can be computed as follows
+Then the probability of selecting the different sample from $S$ and $S'$ at the $t$-th iteration, $\mathbb{P}(i^* \in I_t)$ in the above equation, can be computed as follows

 Consequently, the probability of selecting the same sample from $S$ and $S'$ at the $t$-th iteration is $\mathbb{P}(i^* \notin I_t) = 1 - \mathbb{P}(i^* \in I_t) $.

 Let $\ell_{g,1} = \ell_f\ell_{F,1}+\ell_F\ell_{f,1} $.
 Recalling when $i^* \notin I_{t}$, $\zeta_{t+1} \leq (1+ \ell_{F}^2 \gamma_t)\zeta_{t} + 2 \gamma_t \ell_{g,1} \delta_{t}$ from Lemma~\ref{lemma:modo_sconvex_pgd_lam_update_warm}, it follows that